VzxPLnHqr/sig-pow/README.md

 1. Robin Linus for showing that it is possible to express and verify proof of work within bitcoin script today.
 2. Ruben Somsen for bitcoin wizardry and maintaining a helpful Telegram group of other fellow wizards.
 3. Brill Saton for mental gymnastics and code golfing with bitcoin script.

+### Footnotes
+[^4]: [Marcolli M. & Throngren R., Thermodynamic Semirings](https://arxiv.org/abs/1108.2874) - Not exactly the same as we contemplate here, but interesting nonetheless.